 If you calculate the overall expenses and save the money upfront you will not only avoid financial traps like loans or zero percent financing.
 You will also have no reason for feeling guilty after making a big purchase.

-Last but not least, as it takes some time to save for your short- and mid-term goals you don’t buy them emotionally as you have a lot of time thinking about it.
+Last but not least, as it takes some time to save for the short- and mid-term goals you don’t buy them emotionally as you have a lot of time thinking about it.

-What is your next luxury that you are saving for?
+What is the next luxury that you are saving for?
 Tell me by leaving a comment below or answer on Twitter.